 - TOASTIE.
 Thinly spread nduja onto two pieces of bread.
 On one piece add a layer of thinly sliced fresh pear, then a layer of thinly sliced cheese followed by a final layer of pear.
 Press the nduja coated second slice of bread on top of this and put into a sandwich toaster.
 Eat hot from the toaster.
 Serve with a Perry or cider for the perfect flavour combination.

-These are made by hand with natural casings so weights and sizes can vary, we never, however, end out anything that weighs less than 100g.
-These are gluten free.
+These are made by hand with natural casings so weights and sizes can vary, we never, however, send out anything that weighs less than 100g.